-The optional element vuln:CVSSScoreSets is a container that holds container holds one or more of the Score Set V2 or Score Set V2 containers.
+The optional element vuln:CVSSScoreSets is a container that holds one or more of the Score Set V2 (deprecated) or Score Set V3 containers.
+Note: If both types are present, then V2 instances come first.

+Visual Overview

+Map of some valid CVSS Score Sets configuration including the parent node (Vulnerability) — again the node with label {…} indicates further possible Score Set V3 or Score Set V2 (deprecated) subtrees: